rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

    don’t pad it unnecessarily.
 Going long is okay, too, as long as it’s worth reading.

--  Tools: We recommend using a word processor, like Microsoft Word, or a text editor for your writing.
+-  Tools: Use the word processor or text editor of your choice to write the blog.

 -  General format: